 Some of the ones we reviewed here come with tracks to use right away, while others are just the bare tool.
 You have to buy the track separately.

-Some tracks from brands like Makita, Festool, Dewalt, and Bosch are interchangeable.
+Some tracks from tool brands like Makita, Festool, Dewalt, and Bosch are interchangeable.
 That means if you already have a Festool track saw with its guide rails and want to buy a Makita track saw only without the guide rails, it will match your Festool guide rails.
 So you don’t need another set of guide rails for it.

 Dust Collection